Tech-at-DU/Node-Rotten-Potatoes/P05-Editing-A-Review/README.md

 ---
-title: "Edit Route: Editing and Updating a Resource"
+# Edit Route: Editing and Updating a Resource
 ---

 Now we're checking off the seven **Resourceful Routes**.
 But we're not done until all of them are complete.